ploneintranet/ploneintranet/docs/development/components/async.rst

 * Tornado will provide a simple websocket server that authenticates against Plone
 * Redis will provide message queues
-* RQ (Redis Queue) will provide a simple worker to consume tasks from Redis and perform HTTP requests to Plone Worker instances
+* Celery will provide a simple worker to consume tasks from Redis and perform HTTP requests to Plone Worker instances
 * A non web facing Plone instance will provide document conversion and preview generation

+As we are using Celery, the message queue can be swapped out per deployment.